ALieNZ

 Joe is in heaven, and devilish Doug will do anything to change that.
 One fateful night, he is followed by an inebriated, bitter Doug to a ravine where an unsuspecting Joe becomes Josephine.
 This scene frightens Doug to death – and he runs home to his army-disciplined father who accuses the lying boy of being on drugs.

 Prom night turns into a superb nightmare with scenes of alternating personalities even a magician would envy, with Joe and Josephine being the dates of Julie and Fred almost simultaneously.
 In a desperate attempt to persuade his peers of the fraud, Doug practically strips Josephine in the school parking lot – only to reveal very feminine attributes.
-But soon

-Joe’s dream to be male forever may just happen as his parent concoct as steamy brew at home to separate the twins forever.
+But soon, Joe’s dream to be male forever may just happen as his parent concoct as steamy brew at home to separate the twins forever.

 Unfortunately, the effect of his parents sex-changing hormones begins to alter Joe’s appearance at the prom.
 While talking to Julie as Joe, gradual breasts appear as Joe self-consciously tries to hide the mummeries.

 Suddenly in a cosmic blast of colored air, the twins emerge as two complete people – yes, it’s Joe and Josephine staring at each other.
-The experiment is a success and the ecstatic teens return to their unsuspecting dates.

 Now Joe will have Julie forever…